-A HappyNeuron Pro Case Study:
+HappyNeuron Pro Case Study: Toronto Concussion Clinic

 Type: Post-Concussion Care, TBI, Cognitive Rehabilitation

-Location: Toronto, ON, CA
+Location: Toronto, ON, Canada

 Size: 13+ Clinicians (Kinesiologists, Psychotherapist, Nurse, MDs)

-HappyNeuron Pro User Since: 2020
+HappyNeuron Pro user since: 2020

 About Toronto Concussion Clinic

 The Toronto Concussion Clinic (TCC) is a multidisciplinary concussion center that offers behavioral, physiological, and cognitive rehabilitation services for people suffering from post-concussion syndrome ages 7 and up.
 Clients work with providers either in person or through telemedicine services.
-The TCC also provides informative podcasts, videos, and blogs for clients to better understand concussion and their recovery.
+The TCC also provides informative podcastsvideos, and blogs for clients to better understand concussion and their recovery.

 Dr. Taher Chugh, Sports Medicine, MD, CCFP(SEM), FCFP.
 Dip Sports Med